panglesd/slipshow/docs/tutorial.rst

 and stepping of your animation, you can use the ``exec-at-unpause`` attribute, combined with the special ``slip-script`` codeblock!

 Here is a minimal example of an Eratosthenes animation.
-It is very dably written, in JS/CSS/HTML, so you need some basic skills on these to understand it, but you can use libraries to make it less tedious.
+It is very badly written, in JS/CSS/HTML, so you need some basic skills on these to understand it, but you can use libraries to make it less tedious.